rgoshen/tribute_page/README.md

 # tribute_page
 This is my first tribute web page.
+This uses HTML and CSS.

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.